 If you’re on a WiFi network that blocks VPNs, like schools and workplaces, switching to mobile data is usually a simple and effective solution.
 Mobile data uses the infrastructure of the cellular provider, which usually doesn't have the same specific restrictions as a local WiFi network.

 If none of the above works, contact your VPN's customer support.
 Premium VPNs offer 24/7 live chat support and email.
-The customer service representatives should have an up-to-date list of working solutions, like the best server to access your Netflix library.
+The customer service representatives should have an up-to-date list of working solutions, like the best server in your country that reliably works with Netflix.

 Best VPNs for Bypassing VPN Blocks — Full Analysis (Updated 2024)

-1. ExpressVPN — Disguises VPN Traffic to Easily Get Around Website Blocks
+1. ExpressVPN — Automatically Disguises VPN Traffic to Easily Get Around Netflix Blocks

 Server Network 3,000 servers in 105 countries, with frequently rotating IP addresses